 The theory of formal languages plays an important role in computer science and there exists a large number of applications for this theory, for instance in compiler construction, parsing and verification.
-In verification some typical methods are (non-)termination analysis [14,16], reachability analysis [15] and counterexample-guided abstraction refinement [5].
+In verification some typical methods are (non-)termination analysis [16,18], reachability analysis [17] and counterexample-guided abstraction refinement [6].
 Reachability analysis for example is based on the decidability of the language inclusion problem, in combination with the closure under union property and the possibility to compute postconditions.
 Starting with an initial set of states, one builds the set of all reachable states iteratively by computing the strongest postcondition and adding all new states to the current set with the union operator.
 An inclusion check after each iteration is used to check if no new reachable state was added.
 Using this analysis, one can prove the absence of erroneous states.

+Many concurrent and distributed systems, especially those with a dynamically evolving topology, can be naturally modelled by graphs and graph transformation rules.
+Work on the verification of dynamic, graph-like structures has shown that they introduce an additional level of complexity, compared to rulebased systems where states have either a word or tree structure.
 While the theory of formal languages is worked out very well in string and tree/term rewriting, it is often non-trivial to solve the same problems when it comes to graph rewriting.
-It is natural to ask for generalizations of these verification techniques for the framework of graph rewriting and additionally for a theory of graph languages, where these techniques can be applied.
+Therefore, it is natural to ask for generalizations of these verification techniques for the framework of graph rewriting and additionally for a theory of graph languages, where these techniques can be applied.
 The analysis of pointer structures, in the research field of heap analysis, is just one example, where the adequate specification of sets of graphs in combination with verification techniques is needed.
 For this purpose, one needs a specification formalisms for graph languages with suitable closure properties, positive results for decidability problems (like membership, language inclusion and emptiness) and computable pre- and postconditions.
-Instead of just tinkering with fitting existing specification formalisms for any given verification problem, we try to achieve a different main goal here:

-^{} This research is in a mature stage

-The contribution of this research is help to understand the essence of different graph specification languages, which grant them the possibility to adapt the verification techniques.
-Therefore, we have started research on a very simple specification formalism based on type graphs.
+Instead of just tinkering with fitting existing specification formalisms for any given verification problem, we try to achieve a different main goal here: The contribution of this research is help to understand the essence of different graph specification languages, which grant them the possibility to adapt the verification techniques.
+Therefore, we have started research on a very simple specification formalism based on type graphs [9].
 This formalism is analysed in detail with respect to desirable properties and then refined stepwise to enrich its expressiveness.
 Each refinement is again analysed and in addition compared to existing formalisms.
-With this approach, we want to contribute to compare existing formalisms and structure them according to their capabilities to use in certain verification techniques.
+With this approach, we want to contribute to the comparison of existing formalisms and structure them according to their capabilities to use in certain verification techniques.